m0ri4ka/SelfAssessment/Skills/JavaScript.md

   - for: 🎓 known
   - for..in: 🎓 known
   - for..of
-  - for await: 🎓 known
+  - for await
   - throw
   - break: 🎓 known
-  - continue: 🎓 known
+  - continue
   - import
   - export
   - label